 SEMO expects $20.8 million budget need over next three years

-Late last week, Southeast Missouri State University's executive staff identified a $20.8 million potential budget need over the next three fiscal years, related to the economic impact of COVID-19, according to an email sent to faculty and staff by president Carlos Vargas.
+Late last week, Southeast Missouri State Universitys executive staff identified a $20.8 million potential budget need over the next three fiscal years, related to the economic impact of COVID-19, according to an email sent to faculty and staff by president Carlos Vargas.

 Due to the impact of COVID-19, the university has begun planning for the impact as Missouri lawmakers rework the FY21 budget, according to the email.